MacOS Ventura: Supported hardware

 AirPlay to Mac, always-on "Hey Siri", 4K HDR streaming, and Spatial Audio are not supported on all models.
 Offline dictation, Live Captions, Portrait Mode in FaceTime, and "Reference mode" (which allows users to use an iPad as a secondary reference monitor) only work on Apple silicon Macs.

 Unofficial support on older models (discontinued hardware)

 By using patch tools, macOS Ventura can be unofficially installed on earlier models that are officially unsupported, such as a 2017 MacBook Air and a 2015 MacBook Pro.
-Using these methods, it is possible to install macOS Ventura on models as early as a 2008 MacBook Pro or a 2007 iMac (after a Penryn CPU upgrade).
+Using these methods, it is possible to install macOS Ventura on models as early as a 2008 MacBook Pro or a 2007 iMac (after a Penryn Intel CPU upgrade).

 Release history

 The first developer beta of macOS 13 Ventura was released on June 6, 2022.
 Apple maintains Ventura release notes: for consumers, for enterprise, for developers, as well as a security update page.